The great outdoors

 The dog-friendly beach lies south of the popular coastal village of Alnmouth, on the opposite side of the mouth of the river Aln.
 It is favoured by locals looking for a peaceful seaside walk and, since the beach is dog-friendly, it’s a haven for dog walkers.
 Walkers can head south towards Warkworth Beach or towards St Cuthbert’s Cross where you can take in beautiful views of Alnmouth.

 It’s extremely popular so, when you’re able to book your trip to Northumberland, I’d order your tickets to the Kielder Observatory at the same time.
 You won’t regret it!

 Northumberland has the largest designated Dark Sky Park in Europe.
 That’s why a trip to the observatory, in the Northumberland National Park, should be high on the agenda.
 Known as the Northumberland International Dark Sky Park, the night skies here are free of light pollution, so you can see stars, planets and shooting stars in their natural glory.

 Before visiting the observatory, enjoy a walk around Kielder Water and Forest Park, where you can see incredible views, the biggest man-made lake in Northern Europe and a variety of wildlife including red squirrels and ospreys.

-"When the observatory reopens, it’s well worth a visit to see the Milky Way like never before!"
+“Whether you are looking for the rings of Saturn or the moons of Jupiter, the observatory is well worth a visit to see the Milky Way like never before!"

 The Northumberland Coastal Path takes walkers and cyclists on an awe-inspiring journey along the beautiful and scenic Northumbrian coastline.
 Take your pick from 63 miles of coastal path, stretching from Berwick upon Tweed in the north, down to Cresswell in the south.